Together-100Devs/Together/.github/ISSUE_TEMPLATE/100-devs-first-try.md

 ### Setting up a local server

 - Execute `npm install`
-- Execute `npm run dev-concurrent` in a vscode terminal.
+- Execute `npm run dev` in a terminal.
 - If you get errors, you may have to do one of the following:
-- Delete your node_modules folder and then run `npm i`
+  - Run `npm ci`
   - Make sure you have a .env file with the [necessary secrets](https://github.com/Together-100Devs/Together/wiki/02---Onboarding)

 ### What you need to do